School Counselor Resources

 Honors Tutorial College Applicants

-Note that applicants to the Honors Tutorial College must submit the Honors Tutorial Application Supplement, which is included in the application form.
+Students interested in the Honors Tutorial College (HTC) are encouraged to apply using the Common App.
+Applicants should plan to submit a list of activities, one or more letters of recommendation, and two HTC-specific essays.
 The application priority date is November 15.
 For more information on applying to the Honors Tutorial College, visit the HTC website.

 Please request information regarding admission to Ohio University using the form below.